fractus-io/keras-tutorial/README.md

 testLabelsOneHot = to_categorical(test_labels)
 ```

 After dataset has been loaded and prepared, we will define model.
-Let's start with simple multy layer perceptron, with input layer,one hidden layerrons, relu as activation function and output layer(10 neurons, softmax as activation function):
+Let's start with simple multy layer perceptron, with input layer,one hidden layer(512 neurons, relu as activation function) and output layer(10 neurons-> due to 10 output labels, softmax as activation function):

 ```
 model = Sequential()